herrera-luis/layered-next-todo-service/README.md

 **Note:** This frontend application is designed to work in parallel with the backend service, which can be found in the following repository: https://github.com/herrera-luis/layered-flask-todo-service.
 To ensure that the frontend application works correctly, you must deploy the backend service as well.

-If you want to get more context about this web app please visit the post: [Software Architectures: Styles and Structure Partitioning](https://luisherrera.dev/software-architectures-styles-and-structure-partitioning#heading-todo-system-example)
+If you want to get more context about this web app visit the post: [Software Architectures: Styles and Structure Partitioning](https://luisherrera.dev/software-architectures-styles-and-structure-partitioning#heading-todo-system-example)

 ## Requirements

-* Node.js v16.8.0 or higher
+* Node.js v16.8.0 or higher (Required by **Next.js 13**)
 * npm or yarn package manager
 ## Features